lpopescu-victron/ft5316-touchscreen/README.md

-# FT5316 Touchscreen Driver for Raspberry Pi 5
+# Victron Energy Touch GX 7 Touchscreen Setup for Raspberry Pi 5

-This repository provides a setup script for configuring the FT5316 touchscreen on a Raspberry Pi 5.
-The script installs the required packages, configures the touchscreen driver, and creates a systemd service to ensure the driver runs at boot.
+This repository provides a setup script for configuring the Victron Energy Touch GX 7 with a Raspberry Pi 5 to enable touch functionality over HDMI.
+The script updates the system, installs required packages, configures the touch driver, and sets up a systemd service to run the driver at boot.

 ## Prerequisites